meefen/hugo-academic/content/post/2019-03-14-automation/index.md

 ![](automatic-towel-dispenser.JPG)

 Below is a picture of a fancy hand wash station I saw during last week's conference travel.
-It neatly integrates the soap dispenser, a water tap, and a hand dryer together.
+It neatly integrates a soap dispenser, a water tap, and a hand dryer together.
 There are at least three sensors built in this integrated system.
 It's probably based on a zero-paper consumption philosophy, and has fundamentally transformed one's hand-washing process.

 ![](hand-wash-station.JPG)